telefonicaid/iot-activation/tutorials/RaspberryPi_HAT.md

 ![pic](pictures/AWS/AWS_Console_Manage_Things_Details_Interact_MQTT.png)

 At the moment, you only need to know three topics:
-- Update to this thing shadow
+- Publish to update the thing shadow
 ```
 $aws/things/MyRaspberryPi/shadow/update
 ```
-- Update to this thing shadow was accepted
+- Update of this topic when the publishing was accepted
 ```
 $aws/things/MyRaspberryPi/shadow/update/accepted
 ```
-- Update to this thing shadow was rejected
+- Update of this topic when the publishing was rejected
 ```
 $aws/things/MyRaspberryPi/shadow/update/rejected
 ```